A Random Integration Algorithm for High-dimensional Function Spaces: Introduction

-Utilizing Eq.~(\ref{1021}), along with the local Monte Carlo sampling (see Eq.(\ref{MCC})) and the median trick \cite{jerrum1986random,niemiro2009fixed,kunsch2019optimal,goda2022construction,pan2023super,pan2024super,goda2024universal}, we shall construct a novel randomized integration algorithm.
-The contributions of this paper are outlined as follows: \begin{itemize} \item {\it Our random algorithm is nearly optimal for integration in the periodic isotropic Sobolev space as well as in the isotropic Sobolev space with compact support, while maintaining polynomial tractability.
+Utilizing (Eq.~(\ref{1021})), along with the local Monte Carlo sampling (see (Eq.~(\ref{MCC}))) and the median trick \cite{jerrum1986random,niemiro2009fixed,kunsch2019optimal,goda2022construction,pan2023super,pan2024super,goda2024universal,pan2025l_2,pan2025dimension,ye2025median}, we shall construct a novel randomized integration algorithm.
+Our method introduces a fresh understanding in the construction of numerical integration algorithms from the perspectives of filtering and dispersing sparse frequencies.
+The algorithm possesses several theoretical advantages compared to existing algorithms.
+We summarize these advantages as follows: \begin{itemize} \item {\it Our algorithm is nearly optimal for integration in the periodic isotropic Sobolev space as well as in the isotropic Sobolev space with compact support, while preserving polynomial tractability.
 Consequently, it is also nearly optimal and polynomially tractable for smooth functions that vanish on the boundary.
 In contrast, previous works \cite{krieg2017universal,ullrich2017Monte} have developed optimal integration algorithms for the mixed Sobolev space and the isotropic Sobolev space with compact support.
-However, these algorithms suffer from a drawback: their RMSE upper bounds involve constants larger than $2^{\Theta(d)}$ (where $d$ denotes the dimension, see Remark 3.2 in \cite{ullrich2017Monte}.
-Specifically, in \cite{krieg2017universal}, the corresponding constant is larger than $1/(d^{d/2}(2^{1/d}-1)^d)$ and the order of the Sobolev space is required to be greater than $d/2$, as observed from the proofs of Theorem 1 and Lemma 5 in \cite{krieg2017universal}), rendering them not polynomially tractable in terms of sample complexity.
-More recently, \cite{chopin2024higher} proposes a nearly optimal integration algorithm for general smooth functions and smooth functions that vanish on the boundary of $[0,1]^d$ (see Theorem 3.2 in \cite{chopin2024higher}).
-However, as acknowledged in the ``Future work" section of \cite{chopin2024higher}, they still struggle to overcome the curse of dimensionality in terms of sample complexity. } \item {\it Our constructive algorithm is also nearly optimal for integration in weighted Korobov space.
-Unlike the algorithms \cite{kritzer2019lattice,dick2022component,kuo2023random,nuyens2023randomised,goda2024randomized}, our algorithm does not require prior information about weights, making it universally applicable to varying weights in the RMSE sense.
-The integration algorithms applicable to different weights under the worst-case scenario have been established in \cite{dick2006good,dick2012random,dick2021stability,dick2022lattice,goda2022construction}.} \item {\it Our algorithm achieves a convergence rate of order $\frac{\log^{\Theta(1)}(n)}{n}$ (where $n$ denotes the sample size) for integration in the Wiener algebra.
-In comparison to previous studies conducted under the worst-case scenario \cite{Dickwl,dick2017digital,goda,goda2023strong,chen2024information,krieg2024tractability}, our random algorithm converges at a faster rate.
-Notably, the sample complexity of our algorithm is independent of the decay rate of Fourier coefficients and the Hölder continuity of the functions, provided that we choose a sufficiently large $N$ in Eq. (\ref{1021}).} \end{itemize}
+However, these algorithms suffer from a drawback: their RMSE upper bounds are not less than $2^{\Theta(d)}M^{s/d+1/2}$ (where $d$, $s$, and $M$ denotes the dimension, the order, and the sample size, respectively, see Remark 3.2 in \cite{ullrich2017Monte}.
+In \cite{krieg2017universal}, the corresponding constant is larger than $1/(d^{d/2}(2^{1/d}-1)^d)$, and the order of the Sobolev space is required to be greater than $d/2$, as observed from the proofs of Theorem 1 and Lemma 5 in \cite{krieg2017universal}), rendering them not polynomially tractable in terms of sample complexity.
+Furthermore, our upper bound for integration in the isotropic Sobolev space with compact support is superior to that presented in \cite{krieg2017universal,ullrich2017Monte} when $s\le \Theta(d)$ and $M\le 2^{2^{\Theta(d)}}$ (namely, $\log^{\Theta(1)} M \le 2^{\Theta(d)}$).
+Recently, \cite{chopin2024higher} has proposed a nearly optimal integration algorithm for general smooth functions and smooth functions that vanish on the boundary of $[0,1]^d$ (see Theorem 3.2 in \cite{chopin2024higher}).
+However, as acknowledged in the ``Future work" section of \cite{chopin2024higher}, they still struggle to overcome the curse of dimensionality in terms of sample complexity.
+For more details, see Theorem \ref{T2}, Remark \ref{28888}, Corollary \ref{corollv}, and Remark \ref{2112233} in Section 3.}